• Skip to primary navigation

 Orange syrup:

-• Sieve the orange juice into a small saucepan; add the sugar and the lemon juice.
+• Juice and sieve the juice into a small saucepan; add the sugar and the lemon juice.
 Heat on medium heat.
-When it starts to boil, remove it immediately, you should have a relatively thin syrup (8).
+When it starts to boil, remove it immediately.
+You should have a relatively thin syrup (8).

 • Once the polenta orange cake is ready, poke holes all over with a toothpick.